Coupler.io MCP Server for Claude: Connect Your Data to Your AI Tool

 "Why don't I see all my data flows?"

-Only data flows created from templates with successful runs appear in MCP.
-Data flows built from scratch aren't currently supported.
-Besides, CLaude can only show you up to 20 data flows.
-If you have more than that, you can still access the data you are looking for using the name of the data flow.
+Only data flows that have Claude destination are supported.
+Besides, Claude can only show you up to 20 data flows.
+If you have more than that, you can still access the data you are looking for using the ID of the data flow.

 "Can I modify data through MCP?"